winnydejong/next/README.md

 # Next
 **So, you started learning Python.
 Now what?**

 The Python for Journalists MOOC I got to create for Datajournalism.com has found its way to journalists eager to learn Python.
 Which is great.
-But once you're done with that course, then what do you do?
+But when you're done with that course, what's next?

-In this repository I'll collect some Jupyter Notebooks over time, that include programming bits from my day to day work in the office.
-Each notebook will include notes and extras wherever necessary, in an effort to make learning Python a little easier for you.
+In this living repository I'll collect Jupyter Notebooks that contain code that I actually wrote and used in the newsroom.
+To make sure it will help you learn Python, I'll add comments, links and tips among my code.
+If I do this right, my code should become a workbook in which you can practice. :)

 Some Notebooks will be in Dutch, others will be in English.
 An overview of all of them can be found here: